81st Infantry Regiment (PA): Background

 The regiment was formed in Cebu with recruits mostly from Cebu and Bohol islands.
 It was brought to Tubigon, Bohol for training and cross to Leyte island.
 It was initially under the command of Lieutenant Colonel Ruperto Kangleon, who is a graduate of PC Academy in 1914.
 In December when hostilities started Lieutenant Colonel Arden Boellner arrived became its senior military instructor.
 The regiment was issued with M1917 Enfield .30 caliber bolt-action rifles with same issue with other regiments, encountering broken extractors and pins.
 Lack of ammunition that the soldiers of the regiment was not allowed to fire their rifles during training.

 Regimental staffs are S1, S2 - Captain Marcos Soliman, S3, S4, Signal Officer, Quartermaster, JAG.
 Captain Soliman would be known as a guerilla leader and Director of NICA years after the war.

 Battalion commanders were 1st Battalion, Captain Luis Dator, 2nd Battalion under Captain Segundo Velasco, and 3rd Battalion under Captain Tiburcio Bancaras upon its activation.

-By January 1942,In Agusan sector 1st Battalion is now under Captain John S. Miner, 2nd Battalion under 1Lt.
+By January 1942, In Agusan sector 1st Battalion is now under Captain John S. Miner, 2nd Battalion under 1Lt.
 Perfecto Mabugat, and 3rd Battalion is now under Major Joseph Stensland.

 Deployments to Samar and transfer to Mindanao

 Samar

-When 91st Infantry Division under Brigadier General Luther R. Stevens was ordered to transfer to Luzon Island in September 1, 1941, only its last regiment the 93rd Infantry was left in Leyte as it is still being activated and organized from the reservist.
+When 91st Infantry Division under Brigadier General Luther R. Stevens was ordered to transfer to Luzon Island on September 1, 1941, only its last regiment the 93rd Infantry was left in Leyte as it is still being activated and organized from the reservist.
 USAFFE decided to transfer to 81st Infantry Regiment to bolster its defense.
 Together with 93rd Infantry Regiment they, comprised the Samar Brigade.
-Training was continuous when World War II started in December 8, 1941.
+Training was continuous when World War II started on December 8, 1941.